-Pros: Architectural/dimensional shingles cost more than 3-tab shingles, but the appearance is generally favored, especially on upscale homes.
+Pros: Architectural or dimensional shingles are stronger, thicker, and cost more than the basic 3-tab shingles.
+The 3-D aka dimensional appearance of architectural shingle is generally favored, especially on upscale homes.
 Architectural shingles will normally have a longer service lifespan than 3-tab shingles, thanks to their thickness and durability.
-They also have superior impact resistance thanks to the greater amount of material and wind uplift protection.
+They also typically have superior impact resistance thanks to the greater amount of material and wind uplift protection.

-Most architectural shingles are rated for up to 110 mph to 130 (with enhanced installation) mph wind uplift, making them a suitable option for high wind and storm prone areas such parts of Texas, Louisiana and Florida.
+Most architectural shingles are rated for 110 mph to 130 (with the enhanced 6-nail installation method) mph wind uplift, making them a suitable option for high wind and storm prone areas such parts of Texas, Louisiana, and Florida.

 Cons: A disadvantage is that on low-slope roofs, 3/12 and 4/12 pitch for example, the higher profile makes them more susceptible to wind uplift.
 This an instance where a metal roof could be a more durable option.

 In recent years, ultra-dimensional shingles have come into vogue.
 Some manufacturers call them premium shingles, though the term architectural shingles is often used too.
 These are super-thick and heavy shingles, up to 450 lbs. per square (100 square feet).
 Most have higher profiles and distinct cuts to closely mimic the appearance of genuine slate and cedar shake roofing.

 Cons: The premium good looks of these shingles come with a higher price tag.

 Special-purpose Asphalt Shingles